mo-martin/wandisco-documentation/docs/quickstarts/kerberos_hdp.md

 ---
-id: kerberos_cdh
+id: kerberos_hdp
-title: Kerberos (CDH) integration with Fusion
+title: Kerberos (HDP) integration with Fusion
-sidebar_label: Kerberos (CDH) integration with Fusion
+sidebar_label: Kerberos (HDP) integration with Fusion
 ---

 _THIS GUIDE IS WORK IN PROGRESS, PLEASE DO NOT FOLLOW ANYTHING HERE UNTIL THIS WARNING IS REMOVED_

-**This guide should only be followed if you have already completed the [Cloudera (CDH) to ADLS Gen2](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/cdh-adlsg2) quickstart.**
+**This guide should only be followed if you have already completed the [Hortonworks (HDP) to ADLS Gen2](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/hdp-adlsg2) quickstart.**

 ## Considerations